Codefresh Docker Registry

 Use Codefresh Registry in codefresh

-To integrate with Codefresh Registry, first select Codefresh Registry from the new registry drop down and then provide the following
+To integrate with Codefresh Registry (e.g. for deploying to a Kubernetes cluster), first select Integrations from the left sidebar and then click on Docker Registry.
+Click Add Registry and select Codefresh Registry from the new registry drop down and then provide the following

 - Registry Name - A unique name for this configuration